ComputeCanada/openstack-ansible-wordpress/README.md

 *Volumes --> Downloading*
 ![Instances --> Spawning](/docs/images/9_3.png)
 *Instances --> Spawning*
-10. Did you think you were done waiting?
-Sorry.
-You're not.
-On the instances page click the name of your newly created instance and navigate to the Log tab.
+10. On the instances page click the name of your newly created instance and navigate to the Log tab.
 You will need to give your VM several minutes at this point to perform initial setup tasks and so now is a good time to go grab a coffee, attend the restroom or run a half-marathon.
 You'll know it's done when you can refresh the Log, by either refreshing the page or clicking the **go** button above the log, and see: **"[  OK  ] Reached target Cloud-init target."**
 ![Log page indicating completion](/docs/images/10.png) *Log page indicating completion*
 11. Now you're ready to login to the machine to carry out the final configuration program.
 To do this you will need to use an SSH connection corresponding to the key you selected earlier on the Launch Stack page.